imbush/imbush/README.md

 ### Hi there, I'm Inle! 👋
-I'm a Cornell undergraduate and aspiring computational biologist 🌱<br>
+I'm a Cornell undergraduate and aspiring neuroscientist 🌱<br>

 #### 📫 How to reach me:
 Email: inlebush at gmail dot com<br>